yourfriendfitz/svelte-todo/README.md

 # svelte-todo
-A simple todo app with Svelte JS
+A simple application to demonstrate the features of the Svelte framework